CompSci10/web-site-assignment-minhdatng0/README.md

 In this assignment you will be creating a multi-site [responsive web site](https://en.wikipedia.org/wiki/Responsive_web_design) hosted on GitHub using the [Bootstrap framework](http://getbootstrap.com/).
 To get full marks for the various components it is important that you follow the instructions.

 ## Set up Bootstrap
+Bootstrap is a free and open-source front-end library for designing websites and web applications.
+It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+The first version of Bootstrap was released on january 31, 2012 and was developed by developers at twitter.
+Bootstrap is using git for sourcecontrol management and is [hosted at GitHub](https://github.com/twbs/bootstrap).
+To date there has been nearly 18000 commits by almost 1000 people contributing to the Bootstrap framework.

 To set up a Bootstrap web page template follow the steps below.

 1. Familiarize yourself with Bootstrap and responsive web sites by watching the following videos: